Michail Liapis

-Michail Liapis (alternate spelling: Michalis) (Μιχάλης Λιάπης; born 11 March 1995) is a Greek professional basketball player for Karditsa of the Greek Basketball League and the Basketball Champions League.
+Michail Liapis (alternate spelling: Michalis) (Μιχάλης Λιάπης; born 11 March 1995) is a Greek professional basketball player.
 He is a 1.92 m (6'3¾") tall shooting guard.

 Professional career

 After playing with the youth clubs of PAOK, Liapis began his pro career in 2011, with the senior men's team of P.A.O.K., in the Greek League.
 After 5 years, he decided to leave the club and he joined Kolossos Rhodes of the Greek League.

 On 5 July 2017 Liapis joined Politehnica Iași.

 In August 2018, Liapis signed with Grindavík of the Icelandic Úrvalsdeild karla.
 He was released in October 2018 after appearing in two games where he averaged 6.5 points, 4.5 rebounds and 2.0 assists.

 He spent the 2019–20 campaign in Spain with KFC Culleredo.
 Liapis returned to Kolossos Rodou on 23 September 2020.
 In 16 games, he averaged 1.2 points, playing around 5 minutes per contest.
 On 6 August 2021 Liapis signed with 2nd division club Charilaos Trikoupis Messolonghi.
 On July 11, 2024, Liapis signed with Iraklis.